 Guide the youth through the following activity.
-The suggested answer key can be challenged.
-If there is time, invite the youth to come up with even more helpful responses.
+Suggested answer key can be challenged.
+If there is time, invite youth to come up with even more helpful responses.

 Look at the following examples.
 Circle the letter corresponding to the engaging and non-judging response in these conversations.
 Describe the reason for your selection.